UNDERGRAD – The University of Michigan, BA, English Literature

 In July of 2013, we left the hills of Tennessee behind us and moved to Savannah, Georgia.
-I had developed a crush on the South by watching movies like Steel Magnolias, Fried Green Tomatoes at the Whistle Stop Café, and Midnight in the Garden of Good & Evil.
-In the weeks and months after moving here, I sometimes felt like I was in a movie – eyes wide as a neighbor walked her little dogs in her golf cart and we attended a home dinner party with servers in white gloves.
+I had developed a crush on the South watching movies like Steel Magnolias, Fried Green Tomatoes at the Whistle Stop Café, and Midnight in the Garden of Good & Evil.
+And in the weeks and months after moving here, I sometimes felt like I was in a movie – eyes wide as a neighbor walked her little dogs in her golf cart and we attended a home dinner party with servers in white gloves.
 (See “10 Truths about Life in the South.”)

 It all felt dusted with fairy dust until we went through what I call, “Our Church Break-up.”
 It was a hard time and I needed some serious “blog therapy” (see parts I-III).
 I started this website in February 2015 and committed to an average of a post a week for a year.
 In a matter of months, I had multiple pieces published on KevinMD.com and >250,000 page views.
 A year (and fifty-two posts) later, I was a better, thicker-skinned writer.

 Photo credits: Black and white photos, Kelli Boyd Photography